wojtek-lukowski/MovieBase-Angular/README.md

 [The server-side part repository can be viewed here.](https://github.com/wojtek-lukowski/MovieBase)

 Users need to create account and all the available movies will be displayed upon login.
 Then they can review particular titles, as well as their directors and genres.
-Users can also edit their profile data.
+Users can fav  and unfav the particular movies and edit their profile data.

 Except the Angular version, an alternative, independent React client-side part, using the same backend, has also been developed and can be ssen here: [GitHub](https://github.com/wojtek-lukowski/MovieBase-client).